Use What You Know: Causal Foundation Models with Partial Graphs: Additional Results

 \begin{itemize} \item \textbf{Complete Ancestral Information:} The full ancestor matrix is always available during training. \item \textbf{No Graph Conditioning:} No structural information is provided. \item \textbf{Amortised (Partial Ancestral Matrix):} During training, a fraction of entries in the ancestor matrix is replaced by $0$, representing unknown relationships.
 The hide fraction is sampled uniformly, forcing the model to handle different levels of structural knowledge. \end{itemize}

-Figure~\ref{fig:aggregate_idk_levels} shows performance aggregated across metrics.
+\cref{fig:aggregate_idk_levels} shows performance aggregated across metrics.
 As expected, predictive accuracy degrades monotonically as more ancestral entries are hidden, indicating that the model consistently exploits structural information when available.

 Crucially, the amortised model remains competitive with both specialised models across all regimes.
-When no information is hidden, its performance closely matches that of the model trained exclusively with full ancestral information.
+When no information is hidden, its performance mostly matches that of the model trained exclusively with full ancestral information.
 When all information is hidden, its performance is similar to that of the model trained without graph conditioning.
-The differences are small and fall within confidence intervals, suggesting that amortising over information levels does not introduce a substantial performance penalty.

-This pattern is consistent across MSE, $R^2$, and NLL.
-For NLL, the fully-informed model has a slight advantage when full information is available, while the amortised model performs marginally better in the fully-hidden regime.
-These differences are minor and not statistically significant.
+The differences are rather small and fall within confidence intervals in terms of MSE and $R^2$, suggesting that amortising over information levels does not introduce a substantial performance penalty.
+For NLL, the fully-informed model has a more pronounced advantage when full information is available, while the amortised model performs marginally better in the fully-hidden regime.

-The same monotonic degradation trend is observed across these different structural regimes and graph sizes.
-Overall, these results confirm that the proposed training procedure successfully amortises over different levels of graph knowledge, producing a model that flexibly adapts to the amount of available structural information without sacrificing predictive performance.